Rounded/styleguides/comments.md

-# Commenting and Git Commits
+# Git Commits

-## write something about git commits
+## Git Commits should:
+1. Be concise.
+2. Explain what was added or updated.
+3. Almost "tell a story" of what happened to a project.

+# Commenting

 ## What to do when you find a file without comments
 1. Breathe.